Grimsby: Second World War

 The Royal Dock became the UK's largest base for minesweepers patrolling the North Sea.
 The Admiralty requisitioned numerous trawlers to serve the purpose of the Royal Naval Patrol Service.
 Often the crew was ex-trawlermen, alongside Royal Naval Reserve and Royal Navy volunteers.
 Trawlers used the winches and warps from fishing operations to tow a paravane with a cutting jaw through the water in what was known as a "sweep" to bring mines to the surface and allow for their removal.

 This hazardous work lost the Patrol Service more vessels than any other Royal Navy branch in the Second World War; 2,385 men died.
 Grimsby's Royal Naval Patrol Service veterans financed a memorial beside the Dock Tower to ensure that the bravery and sacrifice of their comrades were not forgotten.

 On 14 June 1943, an early-morning air raid by the Luftwaffe dropped several 1,000-kg bombs, 6,000 incendiary bombs and over 3,000 Butterfly Bombs in the Grimsby area, killing 99 people.
 In total, Second World War bombing raids in Grimsby and Cleethorpes killed 196, while another 184 were seriously injured.
 The Butterfly Bombs that littered the area hampered fire-fighting crews trying to reach locations damaged by incendiary bombs.
 The search for bodies continued for a month after the raid.

-is a Sandown class minehunter (commissioned in 1999) currently in service in the Royal Navy.